pascal-fb-martin/houseportal/README.md

 # Security

 A simple form of security is possible by accepting only local UDP packets, i.e. HousePortal to bind its UDP socket to IP address 127.0.0.1.
 This is typically used when all local applications are trusted, usually because the local machine's access is strictly restricted.
-That mode is activated when the LOCAL keyword is present in the HousePortal configuration:
+That mode is activated when the LOCAL keyword is present in the HousePortal configuration at the time HousePortal starts:

        'LOCAL'